rajyan/low-cost-ecs/README.md

 npx cdk deploy
 ```

-You can access to your `recordDomainNames` and see that the nginx sample server has been deployed.
+Access to configured `recordDomainNames` and see that the nginx sample server has been deployed.

 # Installation